skip to main content

 Erin Smyth earned her M.S. degree in Biological Sciences from the University of Alabama in 2020 for her thesis, "Differences in biological structure and organic matter cycling between constructed and natural tidal marshes."
 After working for the Mississippi Department of Marine Resources in the Coastal Wetlands & Permitting Mitigation Bureau, she is now an Environmental Quality Analyst with the Michigan Department of Environment, Great Lakes, and Energy.

 Dr. Nigel Temple earned his M.S. in Biological Sciences in 2016 for his thesis, "Resource allocation following hurricane sedimentation: above- and below-ground plant responses along a sediment addition gradient."
 In 2020, he earned his Ph.D. from Mississippi State University, where he researched wave impacts on natural and restored marshes as a member of the Sparks lab.
-He is currently an environmental consultant and coastal restoration specialist with WSP USA.
+He is currently an assistant professor in the Civil, Coastal, and Environmental Engineering department at the University of South Alabama in Mobile.

 Abbey Griffin Wood earned her M.S. in Biological Sciences in 2020 for her thesis, "Biological contributions to elevation differ within natural and constructed tidal marshes exposed to nutrient enrichment."
 After working for a year as an arborist with Bartlett Tree Experts, Abbey began teaching science at Veritas Academy in Savannah, GA.